 - are measured by comparing the likely movement in the Fund's liabilities and assets due to movements in inflation and interest rates. - are managed by holding a portfolio of matching assets (physical bonds and/or derivatives via pooled vehicles) that enable the Fund's assets to broadly match movements in the value of the liabilities due to inflation and interest rates.
-The construction, ongoing monitoring and consideration of risks (such as derivatives risk) of this portfolio is undertaken by the Fiduciary Manager.
+The construction, ongoing monitoring and consideration of the risks associated with using derivatives within the liability hedging portfolio is undertaken by the Fiduciary Manager, with oversight by the Trustee.